greenpro/sac_msgs/README.md

 ## Folders
 ### msg/
+* This folder contains the custom message description files for the project.

+### srv/
-* This folder contains the custom message files for the project.
+* This folder contains the custom service message description files for the project.